Croton megalocarpus: Botanical information

-A fast-growing tree, croton grows up to 36 meters high and reaches maturity after five to seven years.
-Croton is commonly found in forests and on rural farms as a boundary tree.
-It is a drought-resistant tree that can survive in harsh climatic conditions and is not browsed by animals.
-It is a dominant upper canopy tree with a flat crown.
+Croton, a fast-growing tree that resists drought and harsh climatic conditions and is not browsed by animals, grows up to 36 meters high with a flat crown, and reaches maturity after five to seven years.
+It is commonly found on rural farm boundaries, and in forests, where it is a dominant upper-canopy tree.

-Croton trees have dark grey or pale brown bark and the leaves are long, oval-shaped, with a green upper surface and a pale underside.
-A prolific seeder, Croton trees fruit twice a year approximately five months after rains in East Africa.
-Croton nuts develop after the tree flowers, with mature nuts produced in varying amounts throughout the year depending on the region and elevation.
-Croton nuts contain three dark oblong seeds that are inedible.
+Croton trees have dark grey or pale brown bark and the leaves are long and oval-shaped, with a green upper surface and a pale underside.
+Prolific seeders, the trees fruit twice a year approximately five months after rains in East Africa.
+The nuts, each containing three inedible dark oblong seeds, develop after the tree flowers, maturing in varying amounts throughout the year depending on the region and elevation.

 Uses

 Croton trees play an important role in local ecosystems for shade, wind protection, and soil conservation.
 The wood from the trees makes good fuelwood and charcoal.
 The wood is also known for its termite resistance and is used for fence posts and poles in construction.
 Given their high nitrogen content, the leaves are often used for mulch.
 Traditional medical uses for croton include the bark, seeds, roots and leaves being used for medicinal purposes such as stomach ailments, malaria, wound clotting, and pneumonia.

-Recently, croton nuts are being used as a commercial product in local communities in East Africa.
+Croton nuts, with seeds that contain approximately 30% oil and 30% protein, are being used as a commercial product in local communities in East Africa.
 Previously a wasted resource, croton has been promoted as a local, more sustainable avenue to biofuel production in place of failed jatropha projects.
 The nut itself has multiple uses but most well-known is the oil, used to make biofuel or biodiesel.
-Croton seeds contain approximately 30% oil and a high protein content of 30%.
-Byproducts from the oil include croton seedcake that can be used in animal feeds due its high protein content.
-The husks of the nut are processed into fertilizer or as a biomass.
+The high-protein cake that remains after extracting the oil can be used in animal feed, and the nut husks processed into fertilizer or used as biomass.